 Subcardioid

-Follows the same pattern as omnidirectional, however with a reduced sensitivity from the back of the microphone.
-With Subcardioid, you can still pick up frequencies more even around the microphone, but it will have a reduced input from the back of the microphone, resulting in a louder signal from the front of the microphone.
+Subcardioid follows the same pattern as omnidirectional but with reduced sensitivity at the back of the microphone.
+With subcardioid, you can still pick up frequencies evenly around the microphone, but it will have a reduced input from the back of the mic, resulting in a louder signal from the front.

 Shotgun (Lobar)

-An extremely directional pickup with a drastic fall-off in the wings, but has small lobes on the sides of the microphone at 90 and 270 degrees with a less pronounced sensitivity on the rear.
-Typically used for voice recordings of film and TV sets to effectively eliminate any extraneous environmental noises.
+An extremely directional pickup with a drastic fall-off in the wings, a shotgun polar pattern has small lobes on the sides of the microphone at 90 and 270 degrees with less pronounced sensitivity on the rear.
+It’s typically used for voice recordings of film and TV sets to effectively eliminate any extraneous environmental noises.

 Stereo

-Makes use of at least two diaphragms that are set up to output two or more mono signals simultaneously, that can be merged in your recording interface to create a true stereo signal.
+Stereo makes use of at least two diaphragms that are set up to output two or more mono signals simultaneously.
+These can be merged into your recording interface to create a true stereo signal.
 Typically, stereo microphones are comprised of two or more bidirectional or cardioid polar patterns to capture the direct source as well as ambient information around the microphone.

 Multi-pattern microphones